sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 See the schema file for more information.

-## error
+## statusInformation

 *Object* *optional*.
-Used to provide a error message in addition to RESTful web services HTTP error status codes.
-The following pieces of information are to be provided:
+Used to provide status information with more detail to the HTTP status codes in the RESTful SDMX web service responses.
+The following pieces of information should be provided:

 * code - *Number*.
-Provides a code number for the error message.
-Code numbers are defined in the SDMX 2.1 Web Services Guidelines.
+Provides an HTTP status code number for the status information if appropriate.
+See [RESTful SDMX web service error handling and status information](https://github.com/sdmx-twg/sdmx-rest/blob/master/doc/status.md).
 * title - *String* *optional*.
-A short, human-readable (best-language-match) summary of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
+A short, human-readable (best-language-match) summary of the situation that SHOULD NOT change from occurrence to occurrence of the status, except for purposes of localization.
 * titles - *Object* *optional*.
-A list of short, human-readable localised summaries (see *[names](#names)*) of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
+A list of short, human-readable localised summaries (see *[names](#names)*) of the status that SHOULD NOT change from occurrence to occurrence of the status, except for purposes of localization.
 * detail - *String* *optional*.
-A human-readable (best-language-match) explanation specific to this occurrence of the problem.
+A human-readable (best-language-match) explanation specific to this occurrence of the status.
 Like title, this field’s value can be localized.
-It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the status.
 * details - *Object* *optional*.
-A list of human-readable localised explanations (see *[names](#names)*) specific to this occurrence of the problem.
+A list of human-readable localised explanations (see *[names](#names)*) specific to this occurrence of the status.
 Like titles, this field’s value can be localized.
-It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the status.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
-If appropriate, a collection of links to additional external resources for the error.
+If appropriate, a collection of links to additional external resources for the status information.

 See the section on [localised text elements](#localised-text-elements) on how the message deals with languages.

 Example:

 	{
-		"code": 150,
+		"code": 400,
 		"title": "Invalid number of items in the item parameter", "titles": {
 			"en": "Invalid number of items in the item parameter",